iterative/dvc.org/static/docs/commands-reference/commit.md

   mind that output files or directories in certain cases must first be unprotected or removed, see `dvc unprotect`).
 Or one could be developing code or data, repeatedly manually executing the code until it is working.
-Once it is finished, use `dvc add` or `dvc commit` or `dvc run` where appropriate update DVC stage files and to store data to the cache.
+Once it is finished, use `dvc add`, `dvc commit`, or `dvc run` when appropriate to update DVC-files and to store data to the cache.
 - Sometimes we want to clean up a code or configuration file in a way that does not cause a result change.
 We might write in-line documentation with comments (we do document our code don't we?), or change indentation, or comment-out